-She gives examples to illustrate the breadth of initiatives underway at Consilium Safety Group.
+She gives examples to illustrate the breadth of ongoing efforts.

 "We have several initiatives, like the Flexible Holiday Policy.
 Employees can take time off for cultural or religious reasons, even if it's not a public holiday".

 One of the initiatives traces back to her family's dinner table: equal pay for equal work, regardless of gender.